austinkylescott/portfolio-site-v6/content/about.md

 I’m a **front-end–focused full-stack developer**, **improv theater director**, and **creative technologist** based in **Rochester, NY**.
 I build modern, accessible, and maintainable UIs with **React/TypeScript** (and **Nuxt/Vue** on personal projects), and I co-own and run **The Focus Theater**, the home for Rochester’s improv community.

 ::tip{icon="i-lucide-sparkles"}
-**Currently**: rebuilding my portfolio with Nuxt UI, shipping an Improv Community Manager SaaS app, and prototyping a wrestling-themed monster-raising game inspired by _Monster Rancher_, _Digimon_, and _WWE_.
+**Currently**: rebuilding my portfolio with Nuxt UI, shipping an Improv Community Manager SaaS app, and prototyping a wrestling-themed "monster"-raising game inspired by _Monster Rancher_, _Digimon_, and _WWE_.
 ::

 ## My Path Into Development